Support And Guidance For Your Central Ohio Child Custody Agreement

 • Tax and financial considerations

-At Goodrum Law Group, we help parents establish, modify, or enforce child support orders with precision and empathy.
-We assist with preparing and filing all required documents, analyzing complex income issues, and representing you in hearings or negotiations—always aiming for fair, efficient resolutions that prioritize your child’s needs.
+At Goodrum Law Group, we help people establish, modify, or enforce child support orders with precision and empathy.
+We assist with preparing and filing all required documents, analyzing complex income issues, and representing you in hearings or negotiations.
+We always aim for fair and efficient resolutions that prioritize your child’s needs.

 Fathers’ Rights & Paternity Modifications